 Check out our tour guide around this magnificent landmark on the following link: Petrovaradin Fortress –The “Gibraltar on the Danube”

 And one thing cannot be forgotten and we’re pretty sure that you’ve heard about it before… The EXIT festival is held on the fortress every summer.

 Party in Novi Sad

-As we already mentioned, there is a big festival held every July on the Petrovaradin Fortress – EXIT festival.
+As we already mentioned, there is a big festival held every July at the Petrovaradin Fortress – EXIT festival.
 It’s an award-winning summer music festival that has been named the best European music festival in Europe.
-EXIT hosts some of the most famous names in electronic music and promises amazing party.
+EXIT hosts some of the most famous names in electronic music and promises an amazing party.

 Novi Sad offers some cool pubs and clubs, too.
 Just stroll down the Laze Telečkog street and you will see a million pubs and bars where you can have fun no matter what time of the year it is.
 Also, there are clubs all over the city, even on Petrovaradin fortress.

 Novi Sad is named to be the European Capital of Culture in 2021 and it sure deserves it, you probably agree.
 Besides EXIT which is one segment of Novi Sad’s modern culture (and most famous for sure) and Petrovaradin and all of the famous and gorgeous buildings that we’ve already mentioned there is even more to see.